apache/incubator-datalab/README.md

 ## Starting/Stopping services <a name="Starting_Stopping_services"></a>

-All Data Lab services running as OS services and have next syntax for starting and stopping:
+All DataLab services running as OS services and have next syntax for starting and stopping:
 ```
 sudo supervisorctl {start | stop | status} [all | provserv | secserv | ui]